dstrack/strack-software-ir-zip-download-plugin/README.md

     Set Condition / Type to : REQUEST = Value, set Condition / Value to : ZIP_DOWNLOAD

 The plugin performs the following steps:
-1. extract the query with APEX_IR.GET_REPORT
+1. Extract the query with APEX_IR.GET_REPORT
-2. bind the variables
+2. Bind the variables for filter conditions
-3. Open cursor for the query
+3. Open cursor for query and load the rows
-4. convert to CSV.
+4. Convert to CSV.
+The parameters 'CSV Separator', 'CSV Enclosed By', and 'Filename' defined under Attributes / Download of the report region are recognized.
+The Enclosing character is only used, when a data value contains the 'CSV Separator', or newline character.
-5. Convert to zip with APEX_ZIP.ADD_FIle
+5. Convert to ZIP with APEX_ZIP.ADD_FILE.
+Up to 2GB of compressed data can be processed.
 6. Start the download to the browser